 site:yourdomain.com/your-article-slug

-Copy the SERP snippet and diff it against the <meta name="description"> in your page source.
+Copy the live SERP snippet and diff it against the <meta name="description"> in your page source.
 Anything different is a “rewritten” page.

 curl -s "https://yourdomain.com/your-article" | grep -oE '<meta name="description" content="[^"]+"'